-The members listed below are from the attendance listing at DHWG meetings from 2011-2014.
-This list is being updated.
+This list is constantly updated.
 Please contact us to have listing added, removed, or updated.

 Sophia K. Acord is Associate Director of the Center for the Humanities and the Public Sphere, and Lecturer in the Department of Sociology and Criminology & Law.
 As a cultural sociologist, she studies the impact of digital technologies on knowledge making and scholarly communication in the humanities.
 She also works in program development and evaluation to increase and understand the profile of humanistic scholarship at UF and in the broader community.

 Shelley Arlen, Smathers Libraries

 Angelos Barmpoutis, Digital Worlds Institute

 Howard Beck, Linguistics, RET

 Kyle Bridge, History

 George Aaron Broadwell is the Elling Eide Professor of Anthropology.
 His research is on indigenous languages of Mexico and the Southeastern United States.
 He is the creator of two online dictionaries of Mexican languages (copalatriqui.webonary.org, sandionisiozapotec.webonary.org) and is a collaborator in a DH project on the interpretation of texts from Colonial Valley Zapotec (https://ds-omeka.haverford.edu/ticha/en/index.html).
 He is current working on a digital text explorer for 17th century texts in Timucua, the indigenous language of the original inhabitants of North Florida.